 Broader and sector weakness has hurt virtually all marijuana stocks.
 However, the lesser-known names have experienced disproportionate pain.
 Unfortunately, this is something that Canadian cannabis firm Aleafia Health (OTCMKTS:ALEAF) knows all too well.

-But despite its severe market loss over the past two-and-a-half months, ALEAF stock offers a speculative opportunity for risk-takers.
+But despite its severe market loss last year and its nearly 40% decline over the last three months, ALEAF stock offers a speculative opportunity for risk-takers.
 For starters, the underlying company features the largest network of referral-only medical cannabis clinics in Canada.
 Furthermore, their patient base continues to increase as the industry gains social recognition and acceptance.